Creator / This Is It

 and more than 2.5 million views online, the collective has generated a strong international following and achieved great success purely from self-funded projects, showing their passion for filmmaking.

-Their most well known and successful project is the Don't Hug Me I'm Scared
+Their most well known and successful project is Don't Hug Me I'm Scared

-The first episode, released in July 2011, features a sketchpad teaching the puppets about creativity.
-The second episode was released in January 2014, and involved a dancing clock singing to the gang about the nature of time.
-Because of this Sequel Gap
+The original short film, released in July 2011, features a sketchbook teaching the puppets about creativity.
+The sequel was released in January 2014, and involved a dancing clock teaching the gang about the nature of time.

 Tropes that apply to This Is It (YMMV tropes go here)

 - And I Must Scream: The wall in "Bad Things That Could Happen" as a nail is hammered into it; its face shows that it is in exquisite pain, but its screaming is completely silent.

 - Arson, Murder, and Jaywalking: Bonus points for actually featuring arson and (arguably) murder: "Bad Things" has a giant match starting a fire, a wall silently screaming as a nail is hammered into it, a rat having its skull split in two and dying very slowly, and... a pencil misspelling the word "happen".

 - Body Horror: "Bad Things" and every installment of Don't Hug Me I'm Scared have some of this, contrasting with the colorful nature of the puppets themselves.